-Have you ever wondered how to choose a safe company to make the switch to solar with?
+Wondering how to choose a solar company in Iowa to make the switch to solar with?

-With Iowa being the #1 state in the US for renewable energy, solar is becoming increasingly popular across Iowa.
-For a good reason: homeowners are sold on the idea of wiping out their current power bill and becoming their own energy provider!
+Iowa’s the #1 state in the US for renewable energy, and solar is becoming increasingly popular across the Hawkeye state.
+For a good reason: homeowners care wiping out their current power bill and becoming their own energy provider!

-With the solar energy market becoming saturated with many companies, you might be concerned about untrustworthy companies.
+As the solar energy market becomes saturated with many companies, you might be concerned about disreputable companies.

 Pushing Long-Term Power Purchase Agreement contracts